BoredDevHQ/ZeroDay/readme.md

 ```

 ### V.1.1.1
 There is now an included MacOS compiled file but, since i don't have an apple developer account, i dont have signing certificates.
-If you do trust me as a developer, you can "sign it yourself" for your own device with the following commands:
+If you do trust me as a developer, you can sign it yourself for your own device with the following commands:
 ```bash
 chmod +x /Applications/Zeroday.app/Contents/MacOS/Mac_Runner
 codesign --remove-signature /Applications/Zeroday.app/Contents/MacOS/Mac_Runner